bmshema/trafficThief-lite/README.md

 -  (Currently) Once your are complete **you must stop the packet capture in wireshark and save the pcap before you kill the program.**
 -  CTRL + C will stop everything

+## Disclaimer:

+Author assume no liability and are not responsible for any misuse or damage caused by this program.